 Lord Suffolk in The English Patient is like this, especially for Kip, who considers the English sapper unit to be his real family.
 This is a definining feature in his backstory.

 Star Wars Expanded Universe: Kal Skirata was the only family his clone troops ever knew, and he did care about them as though they were his children; he allowed his own sons to disown him, in order to keep the clones safe because they needed him more.

 A rare literal example later on: he formally adopts the main characters as sons near the end of the war.

-Despite what Karen Traviss wants you to believe, the Jedi were as fathers to their men, the Clone Troopers, despite their origin.
+Several Jedi Generals were also as fathers to their men, the Clone Troopers, despite their origin.
 They treated them well, giving advice, etc. Many willingly sacrificed themselves to save their Clone Troopers.
-The only Jedi that acted like they were expendable slaves were the ones who were falling or who already fell to the dark side.

 While it doesn't come off so much in the movies, in his own way Darth Vader is like this to Imperial troops.
 Unlike many other commanders, Vader would fight on the frontlines with them, not expect anything from them he wouldn't do himself and was generally a very strong guarantee of success in most of the battles he led.

 Thrawn, having realized that the Empire remnant no longer had reserves, became a respected - if somewhat ruthless - leader to his men, trying to spare them whenever he could and heavily reprimanding his commanders for losing them fruitlessly.

 And Polly's own motherlynature shows throughout the book, often landing her in charge even when she's not technically in charge.

 Commander Sam Vimes.
 "When your back's against the wall, Mister Vimes is right behind you."